eomielan/file-sync/README.md

 ## Features

-- **File Sending**: Upload and send files to a specified receiver over a custom TCP-like protocol using UDP.
+- **File Sending**: Send files to a specified receiver over a custom TCP-like protocol using UDP.
 - **File Receiving**: Initiate a file transfer from the receiver endpoint, save the file locally, and download it via the frontend.
+- **S3 Integration**: Upload and download files from Amazon S3 for secure storage.

 ## Usage